The pegs are relatively simple to see, assess and understand. Quite simply they are the main tuning part of violin family instruments.

-They are usually made from one of three woods: Ebony, Rose Wood Box Wood, of course, like anything, there are exceptions to the rule.
+They are usually made from one of three woods: Ebony, Rose Wood Box Wood, of course, like anything, there are exceptions.

-The peg shaft is tapered, which allows for the peg to go deeper into the reamed holes as they wear out overtime at the same time remaining tight enough not to slip.
-If the reamed holes and shaft do not match then there will be gaps that make tuning or holding a tune hard to do.
+The peg shaft is tapered to allow the peg to tighten with light pressure as it is turned, tuned.
+This helps them to remain seated tightly enough not to slip.
+If the reamed holes and peg shaft do not match perfectly then tuning or holding its tune will be hard to do.

-If the hole that the string goes through is too close to the peg box wall then the peg will probably not be able to go in deep enough to remain tightly secured for tuning.
+- If the hole in the peg that the string goes through is too close to the peg box wall on the thinner end then the peg will not be able to seat tight enough to hold its tuning.

-When pegs are really tight and do not turn easily this can be remedied by way or two different methods: the one is to use a pencil, ideally 2B, where you colour in the contact areas and holes or there is the age old French method where you first apply good old fashioned soap to the peg and there after chalk to stop it from over slipping.
+- When pegs are really tight and do not turn easily (or at all) this can be remedied in different ways: one, is to use a pencil by Colouring in the visible contact areas.
+Two, you first apply good old fashioned soap to the peg and there after chalk to regulate it from over slipping.
+Third would be to buy peg dope from a music shop and apply that in the same way as using a pencil.